 This set is in solid shape, but the dresser was missing a foot, and there was some other repairable damage.
 No big deal.

 When I saw this listing, I knew it might be something fun for him and I to tag team together.
 He would take the dresser and I would take the chest.
-The headboard will be the subject of a makeover next week.
-Stay tuned!
+The headboard got repurposed into a new life in this post.
+Bet you’ll never guess!

 Team Haynes is ready to get this party started!!